 In order to accomplish all the objectives for the basin, it will be essential to have an understanding of the yield that can be supported by the basin on both a regular and intermittent (dry period) basis.
 Such determinations of basin yield will be made to accomplish the main objective of operating within the yield of the groundwater basin and avoidance of overdraft.
 While a large part of the overall basin has experienced nearly constant historical groundwater conditions, to a large extent, as a result of the proactive recharge of the basin with releases from surface storage in Nacimiento and San Antonio Reservoirs, there have been historical short-term declines in groundwater levels and storage during extended dry periods when there has been less water to release for groundwater recharge.
 Such conditions are not uncommon in any conjunctive use setting.
-In the Salinas Valley, groundwater storage is sustained by supplemental recharge during wet and normal periods, but groundwater is removed from storage during dry years or dry periods.
-The observation of those historical groundwater conditions, in combination with knowledge of pumping from the aquifer system, has led to current operational practices as well as general expectations regarding the approximate yield of parts of the overall groundwater basin.
+In the Salinas Valley, groundwater storage is sustained by supplemental recharge during wet and normal periods, but groundwater conditions, in combination with knowledge of pumping from the aquifer system, has led to current operational practices as well as general expectations regarding the approximate yield of parts of the overall groundwater basin.